MartinSahlen/bq-utils/README.md

 `bq-utils -p my-project -o file.csv -e -q "$(cat query.sql)"`

 ### Exporting a mix of queries and tables to Excel

+When exporting to Excel, remember to include the sheet name (even though you only have one sheet)

 `bq-utils -p my-project -o file.csv -e -q "$(cat query.sql)" complex-query-sheet -q 'SELECT * FROM dataset.table' query-sheet -t dataset.table table-1-sheet`

 ## Roadmap